Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

 - Lotus Notes

 Important: These migration types are grayed out (unavailable) until you install Gateway.

 Learn more: Basic definitions: Gateway

-1. If you don’t have the Java Development Kit installed, follow this link to install it or access the same link from the interface.
+1. If you don’t have the Java Development Kit installed, follow this link to install it.

-3. Open a terminal window and navigate to the folder where the JAR file is located.
-For example, if your file is in the downloads folder, run the command:
+- Open a terminal window and navigate to the folder where the executable file is located – for example, if your file is in the downloads folder, run the command:

 |Gateway is connected.
 Press to check its status.|

 Gateway is outdated because there's a new version or is not synchronized with the current context.